johndu9/KesV/KesV/README.txt

-stick around the lost souls for ~5 seconds! they'll join you so you can collect more lost souls faster! there are 16 lost souls for each size; collect them all to grow bigger and to convert more souls!
+stick around the lost souls for ~5 seconds! they'll join you so you can collect more lost souls faster! be careful of the red heretics; they seek to undermine your influence by gathering their own following! the blue prophets exist to help your following grow; each soul they convert is considered yours! there are 32 lost souls for each size; collect them all to grow bigger and to convert more souls!

 w, a, s, d keys move you!
 - key pulls your souls closer!